SulaimanSayyed21/h446Alevel/h446Alevel.md

 2. Tell `Workbox` about all the routes used in the application.
 They are one by one declared above.
 3. `Workbox` is informed what caching mechanisms to use.
 There are many ways a `Workbox` service can provide caching mechanisms.
 The above uses `CacheFirst(), NetworkFirst(), StaleWhileRevalidate()`.
 They do the job as they say by the name of their functions.
 Having inject the service worker, express frame work notification changes from `404` to `200` indicating the success in finding the file in root of the application.

-Though the details of the assests to be cached are provided in the service worker yet this informatin is noth enough.
-Service worker needs to know where are these assest present in the local folder, along with other deatils required by the PWA.
+Though the details of the assets to be cached are provided in the service worker yet this information is noth enough.
+Service worker needs to know where are these assest present in the local folder, along with other details required by the PWA.
 All these information are kept in a file named `manifest.json`.

 ### Creating and attaching manifest file